-- 9. Estimated Amount - 10.
-Actually Collected
+- Estimated Amount - Actually Collected e.
+0.

-Numbered fields 9-10 are the estimated revenue and actually collected dollar amounts.
+collected dollar amounts.
 Only numeric data will be allowed-do not include dollar signs, commas, or periods in these fields.
 Place a blank character in the position of these fields to designate a positive number or a hyphen ("-") to designate a negative number.
 The last two digits are implied decimals (cents).
+Numbered fields 9-10 are the estimated revenue and actually